uriballo/iqpopt/README.md

 pip install .
 ```

-or in editable model with
+or in editable mode with
 ```python
 pip install -e .
 ```